Degis-Insurance/SmartContract-StyleGuide/HardhatTestTutorial.md

 # Hardhat Test Tutorial

 This guide is intended to provide a step-by-step tutorial for writing solidity contracts hardhat tests within Degis project development.
-The goal of this guide is to quickly setup a basic file and give some guidance on some decisions a developer might have to take since writing automated tests when building smart contracts is of crucial importance, as your user's money is what's at stake.
+The goal of this guide is to quickly set up a basic file and give some guidance on some decisions a developer might have to take since writing automated tests when building smart contracts is of crucial importance, as your user's money is what's at stake.

 [Hardhat Network](https://hardhat.org/) is a local Ethereum network designed for development that is built-in and the default network in Hardhat.
 You don't need to setup anything to use it.
-In our tests we're going to use [ethers.js](https://docs.ethers.io/v5/) to interact with Ethereum contracts, and [Mocha](https://mochajs.org/) as our test runner.
+In our tests, we're going to use [ethers.js](https://docs.ethers.io/v5/) to interact with Ethereum contracts and [Mocha](https://mochajs.org/) as our test runner.
 For BDD assertions Degis uses the `expect` pattern by the [chai](https://www.chaijs.com/) library.

 ## Starting Project